-Borderland is a festival gathering sustained by co-creators rather than spectators, with a cap of 500 people allowed (though 2016’s event may see this high end being raised).
+Borderland is a festival gathering sustained by co-creators rather than spectators, with a cap of 1500 people allowed this year.
 A place to be and basic amenities are provided, but otherwise hugs are the only currency.

 It’s on every co-creator to arrive with all that they need for sleeping and eating, with an eager readiness on hand to be a part of our entertainment of inner growth and generous giving of hugs.